Accounting policies and procedures

 9. ACCOUNTING FOR OPERATING EXPENSES

-9.1.2 Only expenses related to the activities of the university, which must be documented, are recognised as expenses.
-Consideration paid on behalf of another entity is deemed as a pass-through cost.
-Pass-through cost is recognised in the relevant expense account, which is reduced when the costs are passed on.
+Consideration paid on behalf of another entity shall be treated as a pass-through cost.
+Pass-through costs shall be recognised in the relevant expense account and subsequently reversed when the costs are passed on.

 • staff costs